 Arch Linux or Antergos are sterling Linux options

 If you’re willing to try a slightly less user-friendly distro, Arch Linux is one of the most popular choices around.
-Arch allows you to customise your build using the terminal to download and install packages, and it’s particularly handy for developers and those with older machines who may not want unnecessary packages taking up space.
+Arch allows you to customize your build using the terminal to download and install packages, and it’s particularly handy for developers and those with older machines who may not want unnecessary packages taking up space.

 Of course, this used to be the way all Linux distros were set up, but there are now much more user-friendly methods available.
 There’s even such a version of Arch Linux, named Antergos (pictured above).
 Antergos comes with more drivers, more applications and a load of desktop environments to let you change the look of the system.
 Its aim is to hold your hand and get you up and running with all the basics right from the initial install, but it’s still Arch Linux underneath.

 The hardcore crowd may turn their noses up at packages like Antergos, but when it saves those newer to Linux hours of potentially frustrating fiddling about, we’re all for it.